Ribocentre-switch/Ribocentre-switch.github.io/README.md

-# RNA club Website
+# Ribocentre-switch database

-This is the website of Guangzhou RNA club.
+This is the website of Ribocentre-switch database.

-We are a group of scientists who are interested in RNA.
-We promote new research from within the South China area and beyond, for the advancement of RNA science and training.
-Guangzhou RNA club (Seminars & Symposiums), aim to associate the RNA research society in South China with the global RNA SOCIETY.
+Continuously updated.

-Please click the link to find more: https://rnaclub.github.io/ or rnaclub.rnacentre.org .
+Please click the link to find more: https://ribocentre-switch.github.io/.

 Code released under the MIT License.